VooraUdayBhaskar/Airbnbs-Impact-on-Rental-Market/README.md

 ## Results
 ### Key Findings:
 * Visualization of AirBNB's locations
+* Particularly useful for identifying clusters of Airbnb activity and analysing their proximity to neighbourhood boundaries.
+* This grouping enables us for further analysis of the relationship between Airbnb density and rental prices in specific neighbourhoods.
+* Airbnb will be located in based on the zip code or region.
+This visualization bridges the Airbnb dataset, which originally lacked zip codes, with the Zillow dataset that provided zip code data for neighborhoods.
 ![Key Findings](./images/neighboorhood-analysis.png)
 * Heatmap demonstrates the distribution of Airbnb listings.
 * The intensity of the heatmap changes from blue to orange to red, with red areas indicating higher densities of listings in specific neighbourhoods.